sanger-tol/treeval/paper/paper.md

 \autoref{The TreeVal V1.1.0 input yaml format}

 ## Installation and Execution
 The TreeVal pipeline contains three entry points specific to certain uses.
-The first does not require any explicit command and will run all subworkflows contained in the pipeline.
-We will refer to this as FULL, there is also RAPID and RAPID_TOL.
-The RAPID entry points execute a subset of the total subworkflows, focusing on generating files for visualisation in HiGlass [@Kerpedjiev_2018] and PretextView [@Harry_2022], whilst FULL also includes files for [@Diesh_2023].
-The difference between RAPID and RAPID_TOL is the pressense of a kmer plot generation subworkflow in the latter.
+The first does not require any explicit command and will run all subworkflows contained in the pipeline, we will refer to this as FULL.
+The RAPID entry points execute a subset of the total subworkflows, focusing on generating files for visualisation in HiGlass [@kerpedjiev2018higlass] and PretextView [@edharry], whilst FULL also includes files for [@diesh2023jbrowse].

 The pipeline can only be executed with docker or singulaity via the following command:
 ```